apimediaru/nova-dashboard-redirect/README.md

 # Nova Dashboard Redirect

-Simple package that allows to redirect user to any other route instead of homepage.
+Simple package that allows to redirect nova user to any other route instead of homepage.

 ## Installation